MiCurran/MiCurran/README.md

 ### Hi I'm Michael 👋
 👨🏽‍💻 I am a developer who is currently working, learning and growing their skillset.
 I am passionate about UI/UX design and am fascinated with learning blockchain technology.

+- ⚡ I enjoy working with React and Nextjs
+- 🌱 I’m currently learning GO
--🏠 Visit my [Portfolio Site](https://michaelcurran.vercel.app) for more about me and contact info
+- 🏠 Visit my [Portfolio Site](https://michaelcurran.vercel.app) for more about me and contact info

 <!--
 **MiCurran/MiCurran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.